phalaaxx/dsproxy/README.md

 The dsproxy server is cappable of running with SSL support, which makes it possible to configure it to listen directly on 80/tcp or
 443/tcp for accepting https connections.

+It also supports endpoint IP address configuration (in the form ip:port) to avoid resolving target's IP addresses.
+Default behaviour is to resolve target's address (when no specific address is provided, in that case address is "-" by default).
+When ip:port pair is provided, it is used when initiating backend connection regardless of how target's address is resolved.

 ### Compilation

 To compile the binary simply run: